cloudedseal/cloudedseal.github.io/2020/12/28/cs-english-words/index.md

    > Efficiency is the quality of being able to do a task successfully, `without wasting time or energy`. 何谓效率？不浪费时间或能量。
 7. entry
    > An entry in a diary, account book, computer file, or reference book is `a short piece` of writing in it.
-8. immense
+8. evict
-   > If you describe something as immense, you mean that it is extremely large or great.
+   > If someone is evicted from the place where they are living, they are `forced` to leave it, usually because they have broken a law or contract. 驱逐

 ## f
 1. failover